-Any form of physical activity can help uplift your mood, manage stress, and maintain healthy body weight.
+Any form of physical activity can help uplift your mood, manage stress, and maintain a healthy body weight.

 We tapped New Life Center for Bariatric Surgery’s exercise physiologist, Morgan Thomas, to share some of her exercise tips while on quarantine or working out at home.

 Set aside at least 30 minutes of your day for any physical activity.

 If you’re new to exercise, Morgan recommends focusing on your consistency.
 That is, having a dedicated time to do something, whether it’s walking or something else.